Me as a designer:

 • I’m an illustrator so naturally working with images and graphics is close to my heart.
 I’m not afraid to do messy scribbles but can also spend hours honing a tidy final output.

-Lately I’ve been rehearsing visual note taking an live illustration.
+Lately I’ve been rehearsing visual note taking by doing live illustration during presentations.

 Tools & Methods